cloudmesh-project/reu-2014/doc/source/projects/cm_django.rst

 :Plan:
   * [Week2] read more django documentation and implement django server
   * [Week2] develop a django sever with mongodb as backend
-  * [Week2] develop a django server using bootstrap theme
   * [Week 4] 1 page paper
   * [Week 7] 2 page paper
   * [Week 8] poster